Lyubomir-Dakov/Flask-Calorie-Calculator/README.md

 **Windows**

 Navigate to the root directory of the application.
-Open the command prompt and execute 'pytest tests/'.<br>
+Open the command prompt and execute 'pytest tests/'.

     pytest tests/

-**Linux/macOS**<br>
+**Linux/macOS**

 Navigate to the root directory of the application.
-Open the terminal and execute './run-tests.sh'.<br>
+Open the terminal and execute './run-tests.sh'.

     ./run-tests.sh

-This will run all the test cases in the 'tests' directory.<br>
+This will run all the test cases in the 'tests' directory.

 ## **REST API**